wongshiyuen/Pneumonia_Classification_ResNet50/README.md

 * scikit‑learn (tested with version 1.7.1)

 ## Getting Started
-The following are the procedures for downloading and training the models in this repository using the Chest X-ray Images (Pneumonia) dataset:
+The following are the procedures for downloading and training the models in this repository using the Chest X-ray Images (Pneumonia) dataset, followed by deployment:

 1. Download the Chest X-ray Images (Pneumonia) dataset from Kaggle (or any other available repositories).
 The dataset contains 3 main folders ('train', 'test', and 'val'), with 2 subfolders ('normal' and 'pneumonia') in each folder.
-2. Download the '.py' file of interest (or all of them) from the 'experiments' section, as well as 'requirements.txt', from this repository.
+2. Download the '.py' files from the 'experiments' section, as well as 'requirements.txt', from this repository.
 Ensure the file(s) are downloaded into the same folder containing the 'train', 'test', and 'val' subfolders.
 3. Open cmd/terminal and change directory to dataset folder.
 4. Install required packages by typing 'pip install -r requirements.txt' into cmd.
-5. Run the '.py' file of interest by typing 'python <insert '.py' filename here>' into cmd.
+5. Run any version of the 'resnet50' files by typing 'python <insert '.py' filename here>' into cmd (e.g.: python resnet50_1.py).

 ## Results
 |File                                  |Test Data Accuracy (%)